NapkinVisual/Napkin-Visual/docs/api-reference/actions/README.md

 ### wrapTo

-Wrap an action into a forward action that only modify the state of a specific kepler.gl instance. kepler.gl reducer will look for signatures in the action to determine whether it needs to be forwarded to a specific instance reducer.
+Wrap an action into a forward action that only modify the state of a specific instance.
+Reducer will look for signatures in the action to determine whether it needs to be forwarded to a specific instance reducer.

 wrapTo can be curried.
 You can create a curried action wrapper by only supply the `id` argument